Find short-term health insurance in South Dakota.

 The new regulations remove the six-month cap and nonrenewability rules.
 Instead, plans are allowed to follow the federal rules that the Trump administration finalized in 2018: They can have initial terms of up to 364 days, and total duration, including renewals, of up to 36 months.

-Which insurers offer short-term plans in South Dakota?
+Which insurance companies offer short-term health coverage in South Dakota?

-Who can get short-term health insurance in South Dakota?
+Who can buy short-term health insurance in South Dakota?

-Short-term health insurance in South Dakota is available to residents (an individual or families) who meet insurers’ underwriting guidelines.
+Short-term health insurance in South Dakota is available to residents who meet insurers’ underwriting guidelines.
 Typically, this means being under 65 years old (some insurers put the age limit at 64 years) and in fairly good health.

 Short-term health insurance plans usually include blanket exclusions for pre-existing conditions, so these types of plans are not adequate for someone who needs medical care for ongoing or pre-existing conditions.

 An agent or broker can provide information on coverage options and costs for short-term health insurance and determine which will policies best fit your needs.
-Some things to keep in mind are the allowable plan durations (some insurers cap their plans at shorter durations than the maximum the state allows), whether the insurer offers guaranteed renewability, and the specific benefits the plan covers.
+Some things to keep in mind are the allowable plan durations (some of South Dakota’s insurers generally cap their plans at shorter durations than the maximum the state allows), whether the insurer offers guaranteed renewability, and the specific benefits the plan covers.

 Pay attention to things such as whether the plan covers outpatient prescription drugs (most short-term health insurance plans do not, but some do), and whether it imposes specific dollar limitations on services such as inpatient care, surgery, etc. (in addition to the plan’s overall benefit maximum).

-When should I consider short-term health insurance in South Dakota?
+When should I consider buying short-term health insurance in South Dakota?